sybrew/the-seo-framework/readme.txt

 = The sitemap doesn't contain categories, images, news, etc. is this OK? =

-This is not a problem.
+This is not an issue.
 Search Engines love crawling WordPress because its structure is consistent and well known.
-If a visitor can't find a page, why would a Search Engine?
+If a visitor can't find a page, then why would a Search Engine?
 Don't rely on your sitemap, but on your content and website's usability.

 = What's does the application/ld+json script do? =